 Record Expungement Questions

 We get many questions about record expungement process in Nevada, especially from people who moved to Nevada from other states.
-Questions like,"Can I expunge my driving criminal record" or "How to expunge a felony record?" are the most popular.
+Questions like,"Can I expunge my driving criminal record?" or "How to expunge a felony record in Nevada?" are the most popular.
 The answer to all these questions is the same.
 In Nevada, you can only seal your criminal record; record expungement is not applicable to Nevada.

 Which Records Can Be Sealed